 Computing

-Subject Leader: Mrs Adams
+Subject Leader: Mr Webster

 Our Computing Intent

-• The internet is useful but can also be dangerous.
 To make sure you are safe when you are online, follow these rules:

 • Look after all computing equipment in school, and only use school equipment in school.